 Low, nearly non existent tail rocker carried over from the last of the highly evolved LBs to the first short boards.
 Surfers and designers were still attached to the low tail rocker profiles.
 The developing problem was that these rockers did not fit well into the parts of waves that surfing was now exploring and ultimately these designs were not as effecient as they could be.
 Realizing that more curve was required for a board to fit into the pocket of waves a few surfer / shapers started to incorporate rocker into their shapes that mimicked the curves we find in the most vertical part of any wave.
 These curves allowed boards to tap into the waves' energy and ultimately allows the surfer to maximize all the performance possibilities on a wave.

-This year's early innovations started when RD brought up performance when redirecting or down carving into the pocket on fast vertical waves.
+2017's early innovations started when RD brought up performance when redirecting or down carving into the pocket on fast vertical waves.
 Initially we thought adding tail rocker over all and increasing curve in the rocker segment from wide point to tail would offer better release in this critical moment.
 DB entered the discusion pointing out we did not want to risk losing projection or down the line speed from this rocker adjustment.
 Ultimately, we developed a curve that maintained the "speed box" properties through the wide point to the center of the surfer's stance and added the "accelerating curve" we wanted to incorporate from that point out through the tail.

 This rocker profile is not intended to be a "specialty" rocker - that is designed for specific conditions.
 (Specialty boards are great, but by their nature may only excel in a narrow set of conditions.)
 This is simply an organic improvement or evolution in rocker for all conditions.

-In 2017, we will offer this rocker profile as an option for all our short board designs.
+We will offer this rocker profile as an option for all our short board designs.
 It's a design option that will continue to perform well in moderate and all around conditions, but will excel in vertical and hollow sections of high quality waves.